Breadboard: Bus and terminal strips

 Solderless breadboards connect pin to pin by metal strips inside the breadboard.
 The layout of a typical solderless breadboard is made up from two types of areas, called strips.
 Strips consist of interconnected electrical terminals.
 Often breadboard strips or blocks of one brand have male and female dovetail notches so boards can be clipped together to form a large breadboard.

 The main areas, to hold most of the electronic components, are called terminal strips.
 In the middle of a terminal strip of a breadboard, one typically finds a notch running in parallel to the long side.
-The notch is to mark the centerline of the terminal strip and provides limited airflow (cooling) to DIP ICs straddling the centerline.
+The notch is to mark the centerline of the terminal strip.
 The clips on the right and left of the notch are each connected in a radial way; typically five clips (i.e., beneath five holes) in a row on each side of the notch are electrically connected.
 The five columns on the left of the notch are often marked as A, B, C, D, and E, while the ones on the right are marked F, G, H, I and J. When a "skinny" dual in-line pin package (DIP) integrated circuit (such as a typical DIP-14 or DIP-16, which have a 0.3 in separation between the pin rows) is plugged into a breadboard, the pins of one side of the chip are supposed to go into column E while the pins of the other side go into column F on the other side of the notch.
 The rows are identified by numbers from 1 to as many the breadboard design goes.
 A full-size terminal breadboard strip typically consists of around 56 to 65 rows of connectors.
 Together with bus strips on each side this makes up a typical 784 to 910 tie point solderless breadboard.
 Most breadboards are designed to accommodate 17, 30 or 64 rows in the mini, half, and full configurations respectively.

 To provide power to the electronic components, bus strips are used.
 A bus strip usually contains two columns: one for ground and one for a supply voltage.
 However, some breadboards only provide a single-column power distribution bus strip on each long side.
 Typically the row intended for a supply voltage is marked in red, while the row for ground is marked in blue or black.
 Some manufacturers connect all terminals in a column.
 Others just connect groups of, for example, 25 consecutive terminals in a column.
 The latter design provides a circuit designer with some more control over crosstalk (inductively coupled noise) on the power supply bus.
 Often the groups in a bus strip are indicated by gaps in the color marking.
 Bus strips typically run down one or both sides of a terminal strip or between terminal strips.
 On large breadboards additional bus strips can often be found on the top and bottom of terminal strips.